4g/4g.github.io/blog/index.md

 ### Oct 25
 - [do visual cues help vlms](visual_cues.md): VLMs are very good at identifying events in videos.
 But it is hard to focus their attention on a specific action or object, specially if the object or action is a small part of the video.
 Humans use visual cues to attract attention towards a region or action, e.g. a stop sign on the road or a wiggly line drawn under wrongly spelled text.
 Once focused we can observe finegrained details from that region.
 This experiment is to determine if using visual cues like bboxes/trajectories will help VLMs focus better.

+### June 25
+- [using vlms to analyse retail stores](2025_retail.md): Brands care about demographics, product and category affinity of their customers.
+They would like to know how much time people spend on looking at their products, so they can design their campaigns effectively.
+Instrumentation for online commerce is well developed with precise pixels capturing every user interaction and analytics + ML systems detecting patterns.
+These help merchandisers make decisions about pricing, placement, tg etc. We want to develop an offline equivalent for pixels.

 ### May 25

 - [models of small worlds](small_worlds.md) : LLMs are terrible at visual reasoning and cannot even reason around basic visual puzzles.